LibrePPS/PyDrg/README.md

 ### IPPS Pricer

 The `IppsClient` is used to calculate the reimbursement for an inpatient claim.
 It requires the output from the `DrgClient`.
+The `IpfClient` similarly calculates reimbursement for inpatient psychiatric facility claims, also requiring the `DrgClient` output.

 ```python
 from pypps import Pypps